ruiliuacd/duckdomestic1/README.md

 http://www.atcgorder.top:8082/
-we can provide more detail information and what we have observed in data
+we can provide more detail information and what we have observed in data and the code to fully replicate our research (as some code coupling with our other program such as analysis platform) if neccesary.